Research Reveals Hidden Benefit of Business Travel 2

 Research Reveals Hidden Benefit of Business Travel

-Overall age businesses, travelers from the Asia Pacific stated they’d multiplied creativity (sixty-five percent) and productiveness (sixty-four percent) compared to travelers from the Americas (fifty-eight percent and 60 percentage respectively) and Europe (53 percentage and fifty-one percent respectively).
+Overall, in age businesses, travelers from the Asia Pacific stated they’d multiplied creativity (sixty-five percent) and productiveness (sixty-four percent) compared to travelers from the Americas (fifty-eight percent and 60 percent, respectively) and Europe (53 percent and fifty-one percent, respectively).

-“We are proud to be in an enterprise that facilitates bring out the high-quality in people,” stated Niklas Andreen, govt vp and chief traveler revel in officer at CWT.
-“These findings are not a wonder—travel energizes human beings, fosters sparkling thinking, creates connections—and not anything beats a face-to-face meeting.”
+“We are proud to be in an enterprise that facilitates bringing out the high-quality in people,” stated Niklas Andreen, govt vp and chief traveler revel in officer at CWT.
+“These findings are not a wonder—travel energizes human beings, fosters sparkling thinking, creates connections—and nothing beats a face-to-face meeting.”

 London.
 The vibrant, beating heart of the United Kingdom.
-It’s one of the world’s most popular destinations for tourists and business travelers too.
-The amount of commerce in London is staggering, with a financial center second only to New York and service industries that cater to both the UK, European, and international markets.
+It’s also one of the world’s most popular destinations for tourists and business travelers.
+The amount of commerce in London is staggering, with a financial center second only to New York and service industries catering to the UK, European, and international markets.
 As the world’s most multicultural city – over 300 languages spoken by a population of over eight million people (twelve million if you include the metropolitan area) – the business opportunities are clear.

 With the UK strategically positioned for the business traveler on the western edge of Europe, London is a global hub for air travel, providing easy access to mainland Europe and a stepping stone to the United States.
 Primarily served by five airports – Heathrow, Gatwick, City, Stansted, and Luton – London is easily reached from anywhere in the world.
-But except London City Airport – smallest of the five and located in East London, close to the business district of Canary Wharf – the other four airports are satellites evenly dispersed around the city.
-The most popular, Heathrow, is located to the west of London; Gatwick is situated to the south; Stansted to the north east; and Luton to the North West.
+But except for London City Airport – the smallest of the five and located in East London, close to the business district of Canary Wharf – the other four airports are satellites evenly dispersed around the city.
+The most popular is Heathrow, which is located to the west of London; Gatwick is situated to the south; Stansted is to the northeast; and Luton is to the northwest.
 You are knowing this before you make your travel plans can be useful.
 Since the greater metropolitan area of London covers over 1,000 square miles, your final business destination may not be right in the center.
 Researching which airport is closest to your destination can save you time, effort, and money.

 However, whether you’re a business traveler flying from within the UK or overseas, your starting destination may often determine the airport you arrive at.
-Other factors, such as your chosen travel time, budget, and availability, will also make a difference.
-For example, if you’re traveling with a major international carrier from a major city, such as New York, the chances are you’ll arrive at Heathrow or Gatwick (Stansted also receives flights from New York but is the smallest of the three).
+Other factors, such as travel time, budget, and availability, will also make a difference.
+For example, suppose you’re traveling with a major international carrier from a major city, such as New York.
+In that case, you’ll likely arrive at Heathrow or Gatwick (Stansted also receives flights from New York but is the smallest of the three).
 If you’re traveling locally from within the UK with a budget carrier, you’re more likely to arrive at Stansted or Luton (though not exclusively).
-And if you’re traveling from a major European city, particularly a financial capital, such as Frankfurt, London City Airport is a likely arrival point (the airport was created specifically to cater for short-haul business travelers, particularly between financial centers).
+And if you’re traveling from a major European city, particularly a financial capital, such as Frankfurt, London City Airport is a likely arrival point (the airport was created specifically to cater to short-haul business travelers, particularly between financial centers).

 Article Source: http://EzineArticles.com/8412078

 However, whether you’re a business traveler flying from within the UK or overseas, your starting destination may often determine the airport you arrive at.
-Other factors, such as your chosen travel time, budget, and availability, will also make a difference.
-For example, if you’re traveling with a major international carrier from a major city, such as New York, the chances are you’ll arrive at Heathrow or Gatwick (Stansted also receives flights from New York but is the smallest of the three).
+Other factors, such as travel time, budget, and availability, will also make a difference.
+For example, suppose you’re traveling with a major international carrier from a major city, such as New York.
+In that case, you’ll likely arrive at Heathrow or Gatwick (Stansted also receives flights from New York but is the smallest of the three).
 If you’re traveling locally from within the UK with a budget carrier, you’re more likely to arrive at Stansted or Luton (though not exclusively).
-And if you’re traveling from a major European city, particularly a financial capital, such as Frankfurt, London City Airport is a likely arrival point (the airport was created specifically to cater for short-haul business travelers, particularly between financial centers).
+And if you’re traveling from a major European city, particularly a financial capital, such as Frankfurt, London City Airport is a likely arrival point (the airport was created specifically to cater to short-haul business travelers, particularly between financial centers).

 I live for travel.
 I love to see places and people and feel the wind in my hair as we soar through the sky.
 I spend my time in the mountains, on the beach, and by the lake.
 I’m always on the hunt for adventures and I’m always looking to share my experiences and tips with others.